hcoco1/hcoco1-resume/src/content/blog/2024-03-13-audits-tool.md

 ### Expanding Horizons: Stepping Into AWS and Cybersecurity

 >My journey through the development of all my projects refined my technical skills and ignited a curiosity about the landscape of technology.
-This exploration led me to recognize the importance of security and infrastructure, particularly in the era of cloud computing.
-This realization propelled me to expand my expertise in AWS and Cybersecurity to expand my career options and acquire cloud and security skills.
+This exploration led me to recognize the importance of security and infrastructure, particularly in the era of <a href="https://digitalcloud.training/cloud-mastery-bootcamp/?megamenu" target="_blank">cloud computing</a>.
+This realization propelled me to expand my expertise in <a href="https://www.hcoco1.com/blog/2024-02-28-cloud-computing" target="_blank">AWS</a> and <a href="https://www.hcoco1.com/blog/2024-02-18-cyber-career" target="_blank">Cybersecurity</a> to expand my career options and acquire cloud and security skills.
 As I continue to seek my first IT job, my incursion into these areas is more than just a diversification of skills—it's a strategic step towards becoming a well-rounded tech professional capable of addressing the multifaceted challenges of today's digital world.

 If you are a web development nerd (like me 🤓) and want to peek at this React app or my portfolio, follow these links: